1Password/scim-examples/beta/google-cloud-run/google-workspace/README.md

 1. Download the [`workspace-settings.json`](./workspace-settings.json) template file from this repository.
 2. Edit the following in this file:
     - **Actor**: Enter the email address for a Google Workspace administrator to use with the service account.
-    - **Bridge Address**: Enter your SCIM Bridge URL.
+    - **Bridge Address**: Enter your SCIM bridge URL.
 > [!IMPORTANT]
-> This is the URL for the Cloud Run service from [Step 3: Deploy your SCIM Bridge](../README.md#step-3-deploy-your-scim-bridge)
+> This is the URL for the Cloud Run service from [Step 3: Deploy your SCIM bridge](../README.md#step-3-deploy-your-scim-bridge)
 > (_**not**_ your 1Password account sign-in address).
 For example: `https://op-scim-bridge-example-uc.a.run.app`.
 3. Save the file.